 “This is all just so crazy,” Ashley said shaking her head, stepping closer to them.
 Taylor brought her into a hug.

 “I know,” she whispered quietly.
 Jerry put his arm around Ashley and Taylor’s shoulder.

 “We’re going to figure this out, alright?”
 Connor put his hands on Taylor and Ashley’s shoulder.

 “Together,” Connor added.
 Ashley nodded into Taylor.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, urgrossWrite a Review